Bias and Micro Messages Live Learning Series Starts

 Live Learning Event Dates and Times:

-Live Learning Events are designed to mimic the real-time, hands-on engagement of an in-person workshop.
+Live learning events (LLEs) are designed to mimic the real-time, hands-on engagement of an in-person workshop.

-- Live Learning Events require real-time attendance.
-No recordings will be made of these sessions.
+- LLEs require real-time attendance; no recordings will be made of these sessions.

-- Live Learning Events are highly interactive.
-They feature group discussions, breakout sessions, and collaborative exercises.
-Attendees are encouraged to have access to a mic (or headset) and a camera to participate most fully.
+- LLEs are highly interactive and feature group discussions, breakout sessions, and collaborative exercises.
+Attendees should have access to a microphone (or headset) and a camera to participate most fully.

-- Live Learning Events are in-depth training sessions.
-They focus on practical projects and real-world skills.
-Attendees should be prepared to complete brief readings and assignments between workshop meetings.
-Review the Notes section below for additional details or pre-requisites for this event.
+- LLEs are in-depth training sessions that focus on practical projects and real-world skills.
+Attendees will be asked to complete brief readings and assignments between workshop meetings.
+Review the “Notes” section below for additional details or pre-requisites for this event.

 This foundational, two-part series serves as a starting point for diversity and inclusion programming.
 It explores the phenomena of bias and how professionals can minimize its effects on employee and customer/client relations.